Up to 60% off sofas & mattresses — limited‑time deals.

 Mistake What goes wrong Fix

-Measuring only in “camp mode” (slide out) Walkways bind or cabinets won’t open in travel mode Measure with the slide both in and out; confirm clearance for movement
+Measuring only in “camp mode” (slide out) Walkways tighten up or cabinets stop opening in travel mode Measure with the slide both in and out; confirm clearance for movement

-Ignoring entry points The sofa fits the space but won’t fit through the door/hall Measure doors, stairwells, and hallways first
+Ignoring entry points The sofa fits the space but cannot make it through the door or hall Measure doors, stairs, and hallways first

-Buying a sleeper without mapping the deploy footprint Bed mode hits a table, island, or opposing wall Tape the bed footprint on the floor and “walk” the route
+Buying a sleeper without mapping the deploy footprint Bed mode runs into a table, island, or opposite wall Tape the deploy footprint on the floor and walk the route before you buy

-Chasing plushness Soft foam bottoms out and feels worse over time Do a 10–15 minute sit test and a firm-support check
+Chasing plushness Soft foam bottoms out and gets less comfortable with use Do a 10–15 minute sit test and a firm-support check

 Measure the install zone in both travel and camp configurations